 This interview series on industry leaders and young creatives comes from D&AD and WPP.
 Each episode discusses a different topic related to creativity, such as storytelling, authenticity, or dealing with tight deadlines.

 Reply All is not strictly speaking a podcast about creativity, but more about how to survive modern internet life.
-In each episode, hosts PJ Vogt and Alex Goldman find great narrative stories with interesting plots and compelling characters.
+In each episode, hosts PJ Vogt and Alex Goldman find great narrative stories with exciting plots and compelling characters.